hexcowboy/blog/content/articles/blockchain-identity.md

 A few questions and answers I've made up to help better understand the reasons for my implementations.

-> **Q**: Why don't we use something like an oracle to submit the user's username to the blockahin?
+> **Q**: Why don't we use something like an oracle to submit the user's username to the blockchain?
 > **A**: By nature oracles are not trustless.
 It is possible to do a somewhat decentralized implementation using oracle networks but it's a far more complicated topic and even networks like Chainlink don't provide solutions for decentralized API calls in this fashion.

 > **Q**: Why can't the proof post be immutable?